greg-raven/Impeachment-Chronicles/_posts/2023-01-28-classified-docs-no-big-deal-except-for-trump.md

 ---
-title: 'New York Times argues that classified documents are no big deal unless President Trump is involved'
+title: "New York Times argues that classified documents are no big deal unless President Trump is involved"
 layout: post
 author:
 - Joe Hoft